IP Address Registration

 - Familiarize yourself with the UCSD Minimum Standards.
 You are required to keep your computer "fully patched" with the latest operating system updates, have a host-based firewall and have up-to-date virus software installed.
 If your computer is compromised your internet access will be blocked, and you will not be able to reapply for access again until you have cleaned your machine.

 - Send an email to firstname.lastname@example.org with the following information:

 - Operating System (i.e. Windows XP, Mac OS X, etc.)

 - Ethernet Address (sometimes called a MAC address - very important!).
 This is a 12-digit hex address that is associated with your network card.
 It is often broken up into 2 character segments with dashes in between (ie. 00-11-22-AA-BB-CC).
 To find your network address: Windows: From the start menu chose run.
 Type cmd in the open box and click OK.
 In the command line interface window type "ipconfig /all".
 The ethernet address is listed as the "Physical Address".
 Mac OSX: From System Preferences select Network --> From Show select [Built-in]Ethernet --> on the TCP/IP tab or under advanced settings the ethernet address will be displayed.

-- After you have emailed your request to Deborah Morrow Yu she will fill out the necessary form to request an IP address on your behalf.
+- After you have emailed your request staff will fill out the necessary form to request an IP address on your behalf.
 IP Addresses are usually assigned within 48 hours (not including weekends).
-When Deborah Morrow Yu has received the IP address assigned to your computer she will forward it to you by email.